Federico Accornero

-Federico Accornero (born 5 February 2004) is an Italian professional footballer who plays as an attacking midfielder for club Carrarese.
+Federico Accornero (born 5 February 2004) is an Italian professional footballer who plays as an attacking midfielder for club Trento on loan from Carrarese.

 Club career

 Born and raised in Genoa, Accornero started playing football at grassroots clubs Polis Genova and Foce, before joining Genoa's youth academy in 2011.
-He came through the club's youth ranks, reaching the final of the under-17 national championship in 2021, while starting playing for the under-19 squad in the same year.
+He came through the club's youth ranks, reaching the final of the under-17 national championship in 2021, while starting to play for the under-19 squad in the same year.

 On 6 March 2023, Accornero made his professional debut for Genoa, coming on as a substitute for Albert Guðmundsson in the 82nd minute of a 4–0 Serie B win against Cosenza.
 At the end of the campaign, he was involved in a double promotion, as Genoa's first team returned to Serie A after just one year, while the Primavera squad gained automatic promotion back to the Campionato Primavera 1.

-On 27 July 2023, Accornero joined Serie C club Pescara on a season-long loan.
+On 27 July 2023, Accornero joined club Pescara on a season-long loan.
 On 6 August, he scored his first professional goal in a 6–2 Coppa Italia defeat to Reggiana.

-On 1 September 2024, Accornero made his Serie A debut for Genoa, as a late substitute in a 0–2 loss to Hellas Verona.
+On 1 September 2024, Accornero made his debut for Genoa, as a late substitute in a 0–2 loss to Hellas Verona.